open-telemetry/opentelemetry-specification/specification/sdk-metric.md

 where it interfaces with the user-facing API and receives metric updates.
 The Meter's primary job is to maintain active state about pending metric updates.
-The most important requirement placed on the Meter implementation is that be able to "forget" state about metric updates after they are collected.
+The most important requirement placed on the Meter implementation is that it be able to "forget" state about metric updates after they are collected, so that the Meter implementation does not have unbounded memory growth.

-The Meter implementation SHOULD ensure that operations on instrument handles be fast.
+The Meter implementation SHOULD ensure that operations on instrument handles be fast, because the API specification promises users that the handle-oriented calls are the fastest possible calling convention.
 Metric updates made via an instrument handle, when used with an aggregator defined by simple atomic operations, should follow a very short code path.

-The Meter implementation provides a `Collect()` method to initiate collection.
-Batcher and Exporter implementations are written with the assumption that collection is single-threaded, therefore the Meter implementation MUST prevent concurrent `Collect()` calls.
-During the collection pass, the Meter implementation checkpoints each active aggregator and passes it to the Batcher for processing.
+The Meter implementation MUST provide a `Collect()` method to initiate collection, which involves sweeping through metric instruments with un-exported metric updates, checkpointing their aggregators, and submitting them to the Batcher.
+Batcher and Exporter MUST be called in a single-threaded context, therefore the Meter implementation MUST prevent concurrent `Collect()` calls.

 This document does not specify how to coordinate synchronization between user-facing metric updates and metric collection activity,